 Nearly half of the reviews consumers leave on Yelp are 5 stars.
 And when you add up the four and five-star ratings, we see that 2 out of 3 reviewers left a high rating.
 This is huge for small businesses.
 Many shoppers won’t even consider visiting a business that has a rating below 4 stars.
 On the flip-side, 94% of shoppers will use a business with a 4-star rating.

-Reason 3: Yelp reviewers are recommending business like crazy
+Reason 3: Yelp reviewers are recommending local business like crazy

 Interestingly enough, roughly the same number of people leaving four and five-star ratings are recommending the business.